HorridModz/UnityDeobfuscator/README.md

+# THIS IS UNFINISHED
+**DO NOT TRY TO USE**

-A c++ tool for deobfuscating Unity games with lightning speed
+A python tool for deobfuscating Unity games.